 In FY20 our homes were, on average, 7.5% more efficient than current regulations require2.
 We design our homes to be water efficient, consuming on average 105 litres per person per day.
-This is lower than the building regulations requirement of 125 litres and significantly lower than the average UK home which uses 140 litres.
+This is lower than the building

 We welcomed and actively participated in the Government's consultation on the Future Homes Standard which will significantly reduce carbon emissions and change the technology we use to heat homes.